heathack-org/HeatHack-Guide/technical-data/thermal-imaging.md

 ::::{grid}
 :::{grid-item}
 :columns: 9
 Thermal imaging is a popular idea and it is often possible to borrow a thermal imaging cameras from the local Council, the library, or a local tools library if your area has one.
 They can be useful, but we have some reservations about their use, and don't include them in our programme.
 The pictures are a compelling way of changing hearts and minds, but without training, it's hard to get useful technical results from them.

-Thermal imagers sense the infrared radiation coming from the surface and translate that into surface temperatures.
+Thermal imagers sense the infrared radiation coming from a surface and translate that into surface temperatures.
 Those temperatures are then mapped onto a set of colours from “cold” to “hot” to make it easier to for people to understand the data.
+Not all thermal imaging cameras are useful for buildings.

 :::

 :::{grid-item}